Corporate Governance

 All Directors have separate and independent access to senior management and to the Company Secretary.
 The Company Secretary or his representatives administer, attend, and prepare minutes of the Board meetings, and assist the Chairman in ensuring that the Board procedures are followed and reviewed so that the Board functions effectively.
 The Company Secretary or his representatives also advise the Board on governance matters, and assist the Board on compliance with the Company’s Bye-Laws and relevant rules and regulations, including requirements of the Listing Manual of the SGX-ST.

-The appointment and the removal of the Company Secretary is a matter for consideration for the Board as a whole
+The appointment and the removal of the Company Secretary is a matter for consideration for the Board as a whole.

-The Board, in the furtherance of their duties, may either individually or as a group, to take independent professional advice at the expense of the Company.
+The Board, in the furtherance of their duties, may either individually or as a group, take independent professional advice at the expense of the Company.

 Board Composition and Guidance